High resolution MCP-PMT Readout Using Transmission Lines

 \section{Conclusion}

-In this study we demonstrate the possibility to read-out the MCP-PMT with transmission lines and obtain excellent time resolution on all surface of the PMT.
+In this study we demonstrate the possibility to read-out the MCP-PMT with transmission lines and obtain simultaneously an excellent time resolution on whole surface of the PMT and good spatial resolution.
+The obtained values fully satisfy requirements to the optical read-out in the BOLD-PET project and will be used there to detect the Cherenkov light, generated by the conversion of the 511~keV gamma in the liquid TMBi radiator.

 The use of amplifier boards and SAMPIC module, developed in our labs, allow us to realize the cost-effective, multi-channel digitization of signals with excellent precision.
 For a single photo-electron, we obtain the average time resolution of 70~ps (FWHM), and coordinates resolution of 1.6~mm and 0.9~mm (FWHM) along and across the line respectively.
-We plan to use this readout scheme in the BOLD-PET project to detect the Cherenkov light, generated by the conversion of the 511~keV gamma in the liquid TMBi radiator.